 MLB Network Press Release

-MLB Network is the ultimate television destination for baseball fans, featuring the multiple Emmy Award-winning MLB Tonight, live regular season and Postseason game telecasts, original programming, highlights, and insights and analysis from the best in the business, including Bob Costas, Peter Gammons, Jim Kaat, Al Leiter and Harold Reynolds.
-MLB Network debuted on January 1, 2009 in a record-setting 50 million homes and is currently distributed in approximately 70 million homes throughout the U.S. and Puerto Rico.
-For more information and to find MLB Network in your area, go to www.MLBNetwork.com.
+MLB Network is the ultimate television destination for baseball fans, featuring the Emmy Award-winning MLB Tonight, live games, original programming, highlights, and insights and analysis from the best in the business, including Bob Costas, Peter Gammons, Jim Kaat, Al Leiter and Harold Reynolds.
+MLB Network debuted on January 1, 2009 as the largest launch in cable television history and is currently distributed in 70 million homes throughout the U.S. and Puerto Rico.
+For more information and to find MLB Network in your area, go to www.mlbnetwork.com.